vanym/paniclecraft/BUILDING.md

 #### Building using gradle with java 8
 ```
-./gradlew jar
+./gradlew assemble
 ```

-Jar file can be found in `build/libs` directory
+Jar files can be found in `build/libs` directory

 #### Building using docker
 ```
 sudo ./build-docker.sh
 ```

-Jar file can be found in `out` directory
+Jar files can be found in `out` directory

 Docker builds intended to be deterministic/reproducible